112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ungrateful?
 Have they so soon forgotten how much we gave them from what little we had?”

 <div id="3"><em>3.
-“The French don't invite us into their homes.”</em></div>
+“The French don’t invite us into their homes.”</em></div>

-They don't have the food.
+They don’t have the food.
 (The Germans took it.)

-They don't speak English and we don't speak French.
-It's hard to extend hospitality under those conditions.
+They don’t speak English and we don’t speak French.
+It’s hard to extend hospitality under those conditions.

 Ask those soldiers who _have_ been invited into a French home what it was like.